scikit-hep/scikit-hep.github.io/pages/affiliated.md

 Affiliated packages {#affiliated_packages}
 ====================

-In the following, projects that work closely together with scikit-hep are described.
-They extend the Python ecosystem in HEP and remain, due to their size and scope, generally independent of scikit-hep.
+In the following, projects that work closely together with Scikit-HEP are described.
+They extend the Python ecosystem in HEP and remain, due to their size and scope, generally independent of Scikit-HEP.

 zfit: scalable pythonic fitting